elailai94/Joules/README.md

 # Joules
 ### About
 Joules is a library (gem) for providing Physics formulas.
+It is written entirely in Ruby.

 ### Library Import
 ```Ruby